Our website uses cookies to enhance your browsing experience.

 PVS-Studio is a static analyzer for C, C++, C#, and Java code.
 You can run the analyzer on Windows, Linux and macOS.
 It is necessary to activate the license before using the analyzer.
 Please find the section that applies to you and then follow the instructions there.

 Note.
-All actions are performed once the analyzer has been installed.
+All actions are performed after the analyzer installation.
 The analyzer is available for download on the "Download PVS-Studio" page.

 What is included in the license